-A 75-year-old male has labelled NHS blood pressure machines as ‘dangerous’ and condemned their use after accepting a £15,000 medical negligence settlement.
+A 75-year-old male believes NHS blood pressure machines are ‘dangerous’ and condemns their use.

 It was a particularly difficult case, strenuously defended by those representing the practice nurse at the Defendant GP Practice.

 We tried to settle by P36, offer on liability, global offer and eventually a mediation.

 The latter resulting in a significant concession on some issues which ultimately led to a compromise.

 On 6th June 2014, Henry went to see his GP to fit a 24-hour BP monitoring system with instructions to keep it in place for 24 hours and to remove at 6 pm the next day.

 Later that evening, Henry started to feel uncomfortable.

 When he took readings at the recommended 30-minute interval stage, the device became tighter and more painful.

 The next morning, Henry experienced pins and needles.

 As instructed, on 9th June Henry then removed and returned the machine to his GP.